-If you’re trying to avoid mosquito bites, there are four simple ways to do it: Cover up, use insect repellent, stay indoors and eliminate places where the bug can breed.
+But, dermatologist Melissa Piliang, MD, says if you’re trying to avoid mosquito bites, there are four simple ways to do it: Cover up, use insect repellent, stay indoors and eliminate places where the bug can breed.
+She explains.

 Clothing treated with permethrin remains protective after a number of launderings, but be sure to check the product information to learn how long the protection will last.
 If treating items yourself, follow the product instructions carefully.
-Do not apply permethrin products directly to your skin; the product is made to treat clothing.
+Don’t apply permethrin products directly to your skin because the product is made to treat clothing.

 When used as directed, insect repellent is the best way to protect yourself from mosquito bites.
 Even children and pregnant women should protect themselves with insect repellent, the Centers for Disease Prevention and Control (CDC) says.